MaloofBashir/Quran-Bot-/README.md

 <hr>
 To make things easy for urdu speaking people,they can write <code>ed=urdu</code> to retrieve the urdu translation of Quran.By default the bot will reply with Ahmad Ali's edition of quran

-<hr> We thank you all for comming and reading this documentation page, The bot is still in testing and development mode,for any kinds of queries and suggestions mail us at maloofbashir70@gmail.com or send direct dm to our bot account
+<hr> We thank you all for comming and reading this documentation page, The bot is still in testing and development phase,for any kinds of queries and suggestions mail us at maloofbashir70@gmail.com or send dm to our bot account